-There is some degree of interrelationship among most of the 15 Safety Factors that comprise the Bruce A ISR.
+There is some degree of interrelationship among most of the 15 Safety Factors that comprise the Bruce B PSR.
 The following identifies specific aspects of this Safety Factor that are addressed in, or where more detail is provided in, another Safety Factor Report.

 - "Safety Factor 2: Actual Condition of SSCs" in Section 4 reviews the Bruce Power procedural guidance on condition assessments in terms of adequacy as it relates to actual condition monitoring and collection of necessary information. - "Safety Factor 10: Organization and Administration" in Section 4.1 reviews Bruce Power's use of procedures by way of the Bruce Power Management System.
-Safety Factor 10 also discusses the identified strength and commitment to improve the focus on audits and assessments in Section 8. - "Safety Factor 14: Radiological Impact on the Environment" performs high level reviews of CNSC REGDOC-2.9.1 in Appendix A (A.1) and G-129 in Appendix A (A.7), as well as specific CSA N288 series standards. - "Safety Factor 15: Radiation Protection" in Section 4.1 discusses Bruce Power's Radiological Protection procedural guidance.
+Safety Factor 10 also identifies the existence of a comprehensive suite of programs and procedures as a strength. - "Safety Factor 14: Radiological Impact on the Environment" performs high level reviews of CNSC REGDOC-2.9.1 in Appendix A (A.1) and G-129 in Appendix A (A.7), as well as specific CSA N288 series standards. - "Safety Factor 15: Radiation Protection" in Section 4.1 discusses Bruce Power's Radiation Protection procedural guidance.